-Its famous Three Peaks, where the park takes its name from are one of the most recognisable features of these mountains.
+Its famous Three Peaks, where the park takes its name from being one of the most recognizable features of these mountains.

-I spent a considerable amount of time adventuring in the Tre Cime Nature Park and the hike through Val Fiscalina has become one of my favourite dolomiti day hikes.
+I spent a considerable amount of time adventuring in the Tre Cime Nature Park and the hike through Val Fiscalina has become one of my favorite dolomiti day hikes.

 Most tourists hitting the trails in the Tre Cime Nature Park focus on the famous loop of the Three Peaks, a beginner day hike starting and ending at rifugio Auronzo at the south entrance of the Park.

 Val Fiscalina offers an alternative and a lot quieter approach to the Three Peaks and in my opinion even more scenic!